isaqb-org/glossary/manuscript/1-terms-A-C.md

 See [Software Architecture](#term-software-architecture)

+Category: ISO-IEC-IEEE-42010

 {#term-architectural-decision}
 ### Architectural Decision
 Decision, which has an sustainable or essential effect on structures, concepts, implementations or similar.
 Example: Decision about database technology or technical basics of the user interface.

+Following ISO/IEC/IEEE 42010 an architectural decision pertain to system concerns.
+However, there is often no simple mapping between the two.
+A decision can affect the architecture in several ways.
+These can be reflected in the architecture description (as defined in ISO/IEC/IEEE 42010).

+Category: ISO-IEC-IEEE-42010

+{#term-architecture-description}
+### Architecture description

+Work product used to express an architecture (as defined in ISO/IEC/IEEE 42010).

+Category: ISO-IEC-IEEE-42010

+{#term-architecture-description-element}
+### Architecture description element

+An architecture description element is any construct in an architecture description. architecture description elements are the most primitive constructs discussed in ISO/IEC/IEEE 42010.
+All terms defined in ISO/IEC/IEEE 42010 are a specialization of the concept of an architecture description element (as defined in ISO/IEC/IEEE 42010).

+Category: ISO-IEC-IEEE-42010

+{#term-architecture-description-language}
+### Architecture description language

+An architecture description language (ADL) is any form of expression for use in architecture descriptions (as defined in ISO/IEC/IEEE 42010).

+Examples are Rapide, Wright, SysML, ArchiMate and the viewpoint languages of RM-ODP [ISO 10746].

+Category: ISO-IEC-IEEE-42010

 {#term-architecture-evaluation}